-- Scope and Time of Request: A party may serve upon any other party a written request for the admission, for purposes of the pending action only, of the truth of any matters which are not privileged and are relevant to the subject matter involved in the pending action, but only if such matters are set forth in the request and relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
+- (a) Scope and Time of Request: A party may serve on any other party a written request to admit, for purposes of the pending action only, the truth of any matters within the scope of Rule 70(b)(1), but only if those matters are set forth in the request and relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
 However, the Court expects the parties to attempt to attain the objectives of such a request through informal consultation or communication before utilizing the procedures provided in this Rule.
-Requests for admission shall not be commenced, without leave of Court, before the expiration of 30 days after joinder of issue (see Rule 38).
-Requests for admission shall be completed and any motion to review under paragraph (e) hereof shall be filed, unless otherwise authorized by the Court, no later than 45 days prior to the date set for call of the case from a trial calendar. - (b) The Request: The request may, without leave of Court, be served by any party to a pending case.
-The request shall separately set forth each matter of which an admission is requested and shall advise the party to whom the request is directed of the consequences of failing to respond as provided by paragraph (c).
-Copies of documents shall be served with the request unless they have been or are otherwise furnished or made available for inspection and copying.
-The party making the request shall simultaneously serve a copy thereof on the other party and file the original with proof of service with the Court. - (c) Response to Request: Each matter is deemed admitted unless, within 30 days after service of the request or within such shorter or longer time as the Court may allow, the party to whom the request is directed serves upon the requesting party: (1) A written answer specifically admitting or denying the matter involved in whole or in part, or asserting that it cannot be truthfully admitted or denied and setting forth in detail the reasons why this is so; or (2) an objection, stating in detail the reasons therefor.
-The response shall be signed by the party or the party's counsel, and the original thereof, with proof of service on the other party, shall be filed with the Court.
-A denial shall fairly meet the substance of the requested admission, and, when good faith requires that a party qualify an answer or deny only a part of a matter, such party shall specify so much of it as is true and deny or qualify the remainder.
-An answering party may not give lack of information or knowledge as a reason for failure to admit or deny unless such party states that such party has made reasonable inquiry and that the information known or readily obtainable by such party is insufficient to enable such party to admit or deny.
-A party who considers that a matter, of which an admission has been requested, presents a genuine issue for trial may not, on that ground alone, object to the request; such party may, subject to the provisions of paragraph (g) of this Rule, deny the matter or set forth reasons why such party cannot admit or deny it.
-An objection on the ground of relevance may be noted by any party but it is not to be regarded as just cause for refusal to admit or denv.
+Requests for admission may not be commenced, without leave of Court, until 31 days after joinder of issue (see Rule 38). - (b) The Request: A request must separately set forth each matter of which an admission is requested and must advise the party to whom the request is directed of the consequences of failing to respond as provided by paragraph (c).
+Copies of documents must be served with the request unless they have been or are otherwise furnished or made available for inspection and copying.
+The party making the request must simultaneously serve a copy thereof on the other party and file the request with proof of service with the Court. - (c) Response to Request: Each matter is deemed admitted unless, within 30 days after service of the request or within a shorter or longer time as the Court may allow, the party to whom the request is directed serves on the requesting party: - (1) a written answer specifically admitting or denying the matter involved in whole or in part, or asserting that it cannot be truthfully admitted or denied and setting forth in detail the reasons why this is so; or - (2) an objection, stating in detail the reasons therefor.

+The response must be signed by the party or the party's counsel, and the response, with proof of service on the other party, must be filed with the Court.
+A denial must meet the substance of the requested admission, and, if good faith requires that a party qualify an answer or deny only a part of a matter, that party must specify so much of it as is true and deny or qualify the remainder.
+An answering party may not give lack of information or knowledge as a reason for failure to admit or deny unless the party states that the party has made reasonable inquiry and that the information known or readily obtainable by the party is insufficient to enable the party to admit or deny.
+A party who considers that a matter, of which an admission has been requested, presents a genuine issue for trial may not, on that ground alone, object to the request; that party may, subject to the provisions of paragraph (g) of this Rule, deny the matter or set forth reasons why that party cannot admit or deny it.
+An objection on the ground of relevance may be noted by any party but it is not to be regarded as just cause for refusal to admit or deny.